Coronavirus: Latest Global Developments

 France is preparing to reopen stores for the crucial Christmas shopping season, encouraged by new data suggesting the country is past the worst of its second wave of infections.

-Thanks to curfews and partial lockdowns, confirmed new infections dropped by 40 percent last week, admissions to hospital fell by 13 percent, and the number of new intensive care patients was down by nine percent, according to the national health agency.
+Thanks to curfews and partial lockdowns, confirmed new infections dropped by 40 percent last week, admissions to hospitals fell by 13 percent, and the number of new intensive care patients was down by nine percent, according to the national health agency. burs-lc Agence France-Presse